|

 coverage to a defined mobile unit is plotted over the map area.
 The

-'Best Unit' being shown using the Unit label background colour.
+being shown by using the Unit label background colour for the coverage

 margin can be specified for the plots!